Sustainable Aviation Fuel (SAF)

 The "SAF Rules of Thumb" can be utilized to support policy development.
 They provide order of magnitude estimations related to SAF costs, investment needs and production potential.
 These "SAF rules of thumb" complete a toolbox of guidance material for use by ICAO Member States together with the "Guidance on potential policies and coordinated approaches for the deployment of SAF"

-SAF Trends - The possible contribution of SAF to the ICAO environmental goals is also being assessed by CAEP as part of the ICAO Global Environmental Trends.
+SAF Trends and Short-term Projections - The possible contribution of SAF to the ICAO environmental goals is also being assessed by CAEP as part of the ICAO Global Environmental Trends and SAF short-term projections.

 3) Capacity Building and Assistance to ICAO Member States